aws-amplify/amplify-backend/packages/hosting/API.md.api.md

 // Warnings were encountered during analysis:
 //
-// src/manifest/types.ts:135:3 - (ae-forgotten-export) The symbol "BasicAuthRule" needs to be exported by the entry point index.d.ts
-// src/manifest/types.ts:292:3 - (ae-forgotten-export) The symbol "RemotePattern" needs to be exported by the entry point index.d.ts
+// src/manifest/types.ts:281:3 - (ae-forgotten-export) The symbol "RemotePattern" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)
 ```